KumarShrey05/KumarShrey05/README.md

 ### Operations Team Member · Developer Student Club, SRM Ramapuram
 **Mar 2025 - Dec 2025**

-Worked as an Operations Team Member with Developer Student Club, contributing to student engagement, technical event execution, coordination workflows, and campus-level technology initiatives.
+Worked as an Operation Team Member with Developer Student Club, contributing to student engagement, technical event execution, coordination workflows, and campus-level technology initiatives.

 - Served as an event volunteer and event coordinator for DSC activities.
 - Managed event operations for **D3** and **Techno Rally 2025**.